 Many people hear terms like “remote worker” and “digital nomad” and automatically think of self-employed freelancers.
-However many types of workers can fall into this category, including contract workers, entrepreneurs and full-time employees.
+However, since the pandemic, many types of workers now fall into this category, including full-time employees.

-In fact, evidence from the report reveals that many established companies are taking a more flexible approach by allowing their employees to work remotely, some or all of the time.
-There are many key benefits of working from home online for employers as well as employees.
+In fact, evidence from the aforementioned State of Telecommuting report reveals that many established companies are taking a more flexible approach by allowing their employees to work remotely, some or all of the time.

 One potential problem associated with working from home however is the inability to disconnect and to separate home life from work life.
 Coworking spaces and virtual offices (that offer hot desking) are becoming increasingly popular for this reason: they enable their members to work in a more productive environment surrounded by other people in a similar position.